The Severed Sun: Development

 The film is loosely based on Puckett's 2018 short The Sermon.
 The film has developed slowly with Puckett keen to keep control of the project rather than cede to industry executives.
 The film has also been called I Feel Blood, Magpie, and The Heretic during its development.
 The film was developed as part of the BFI, BBC Film, and Creative UK's iFeatures program.
 The film has Rebecca Wolff of Grasp the Nettle Films and Jude Goldrei of Lunar Lander Films producing.
 The film was titled The Severed Sun when it received additional financing from newly the established Heatseeker Media for independent productions.
 It is set to be the first project delivered via the fund.

 Filming

 Filming took place on Bodmin Moor in Cornwall.
 Principal photography wrapped in June 2023.

 Casting

 The cast in 2021 was set to include Tuppence Middleton, Max Harwood, and Thomas Turgoose.
 By the 2023 production, the film featured Emma Appleton, Jodhi May, Lewis Gribben, Barney Harris, Oliver Maltman, James Swanton, and Toby Stephens.

+Release

+Dark Sky Films released the film in the United States in theaters and on digital on 16 May 2025.
+The film had select Q&A screenings in the United Kingdom on 29 September, as well as a screening at the Exeter Phoenix on 3 October, before being released digitally in the country on 6 October, by Blue Finch Film Releasing.

+Reception

+On the review aggregator website Rotten Tomatoes, 78% of 18 critics' reviews are positive.